evannetwork/evannetwork.github.io/README.md

 # Welcome to evan.network

 The `evan.network` is an Ethereum Blockchain with an authority consensus that is publicly available.
-Our goal ist to offer a 100% Ethereum compliant blockchain that is fast, robust and cost efficient to offer application developers and companies a plattform to build their own decentralized applications.
+Our goal is to offer a 100% Ethereum compliant blockchain that is fast, robust and cost efficient to provide a platform for application developers and companies for building their own decentralized applications.

 <dl>
 <dt><a href="/doc/first-steps">First Steps</a><dt>